 Have you ever heard of speed dating?
 It's an opportunity for people to quickly meet a large number of people to date potentially.
 Attendees are paired with each person attending the session for two minutes.
 At the end of the two minutes, the people move to their next partner.
 You can also use this concept as an effective speed meeting icebreaker.

-So, attendees meet a large number of people in a short period of time, The goal, of course, is to find one or more people with whom you'd like to spend more time on an actual date.
+The goal?
+Attendees meet a large number of people in a short period of time, The goal, of course, in speed dating, is to find one or more people with whom you'd like to spend more time on an actual date.
 Participants exchange names and contact information during the two minutes so that they can connect with the people who appealed to them following the speed dating session.

 It's an efficient way for people who are interested in finding a special someone to meet a large number of people quickly in a safe environment.
-Presumably, the other attendees share similar goals and expectations when they decide to participate in speed dating activities.
+Presumably, other attendees share similar goals and expectations when they decide to participate in speed dating activities.

 The Speed Meeting Ice Breaker

 Looking for an icebreaker that will quickly allow your training session participants to meet fellow participants?
 Need an icebreaker that will warm up the group with action and movement?
 You’ve found the right icebreaker.
 This speed meeting icebreaker will accomplish both of these objectives.

 Plus, the speed meeting icebreaker enables your participants to succeed.
 Even your shyest or most uncomfortable participant can manage to talk with another person for two minutes.
-If nothing else they can exchange contact information and tell their partner what they do and what they enjoy.
+If nothing else they can exchange contact information and tell their partner what they do for a living and what they enjoy.

 The icebreaker is also not intimidating because the attendees—and they worry about this and ask if they will have to touch another attendee—are not put off by a quick handshake when they meet their next speed dating companion.